-Yes No Subpart B-Assurances (Assurance is hereby provided.)
-(Assurance cannot be ensured.
+Yes No Subpart B-Assurances (Assurance is (Assurance (20 U.S.C.
+1434; 1435; and 1437(b); 34 CFR §§303.101-126; 303.220; 303.227) hereby cannot be provided.) ensured.
 Provide date on which State will complete changes in order to provide assurance.)
-Check and enter date(s) as applicable (20 U.S.C.
-1434; 1435; and 1437(b); 34 CFR §§303.101-126; 303.220; 303.227) agencies, institutions, organizations and EIS providers; (iv) Correcting any noncompliance identified through monitoring as soon as possible and in no case later than one year after the lead agency's identification of the noncompliance; and (v) Conducting the activities in paragraphs (a)(2)(i) through (a)(2)(iv) of this section, consistent with 34 CFR §§303.700 through 303.707, and any other activities required by the State under those sections. (b) The identification and coordination of all available resources for early intervention services within the State, including those from Federal, State, local, and private sources, consistent with subpart F of 34 CFR Part 303. (c) The assignment of financial responsibility in accordance with subpart F of 34 CFR Part 303. (d) The development of procedures in accordance with subpart F of 34 CFR Part 303 to ensure that early intervention services are provided to infants and toddlers with disabilities and their families under Part C of the Act in a timely manner, pending the resolution of any disputes among public agencies or EIS providers. (e) The resolution of intra- and interagency disputes in accordance with subpart F of 34 CFR Part 303. (f) The entry into formal interagency agreements or other written methods of establishing financial responsibility, consistent with 34 CFR §303.511, that define the financial responsibility of each agency for paying for early intervention services (consistent with State law) and procedures for resolving disputes and that include all additional components necessary to ensure meaningful cooperation and coordination as set forth in subpart F of 34 CFR Part 303. х 14.
+Check and enter date(s) as applicable the noncompliance; and (v) Conducting the activities in paragraphs (a)(2)(i) through (a)(2)(iv) of this section, consistent with 34 CFR §§303.700 through 303.707, and any other activities required by the State under those sections. (b) The identification and coordination of all available resources for early intervention services within the State, including those from Federal, State, local, and private sources, consistent with subpart F of 34 CFR Part 303. (c) The assignment of financial responsibility in accordance with subpart F of 34 CFR Part 303. (d) The development of procedures in accordance with subpart F of 34 CFR Part 303 to ensure that early intervention services are provided to infants and toddlers with disabilities and their families under Part C of the Act in a timely manner, pending the resolution of any disputes among public agencies or EIS providers. (e) The resolution of intra- and interagency disputes in accordance with subpart F of 34 CFR Part 303.
+The entry into formal interagency agreements or other written (f) methods of establishing financial responsibility, consistent with 34 CFR §303.511, that define the financial responsibility of each agency for paying for early intervention services (consistent with State law) and procedures for resolving disputes and that include all additional components necessary to ensure meaningful cooperation and coordination as set forth in subpart F of 34 CFR Part 303.
+(34 CFR §303.120) Х 14.
 The Statewide system includes a policy pertaining to the contracting or making of other arrangements with public or private individuals or agency service providers to provide early intervention services in the State, consistent with the provisions of Part C of the Act and 34 CFR Part 303, including the contents of the application, and the conditions of the contract or other arrangements.
-The policy -
+The policy -Includes a requirement that all early intervention services (a) must meet State standards and be consistent with the provisions of Part C: and (b) Is consistent with the Education Department General Administrative Regulations in 34 CFR Part 80.
+(34 CFR §303.121)